Overview

 2. The terms of the EU SCCs shall be interpreted to protect the data of legal entities until the effective date of the Revised FADP.

 3. Clause 13 of the EU SCCs is modified to provide that the Federal Data Protection and Information Commissioner (“FDPIC”) of Switzerland shall have authority over data transfers governed by the FADP and the appropriate EU supervisory authority shall have authority over data transfers governed by the GDPR.
-Subject to the foregoing, all other requirements of Section 13 shall be observed.
+Subject to the foregoing, all other requirements of Clause 13 shall be observed.

 4. The term “EU Member State” as utilized in the EU SCCs shall not be interpreted in such a way as to exclude Data Subjects in Switzerland from exercising their rights in their place of habitual residence in accordance with Clause 18(c) of the EU SCCs.